 As part of that effort, CBC recently helped Cabinplant increase digital lead generation.
 The aim of our combined efforts is to bring Cabinplant’s expertise to the forefront, offering the customer strategies to deal with the forces that are impacting their businesses.

 Make a concerted effort

-Without the chance to meet in person, FP&H brands need to provide customers with more value-adding content.
-A thought leadership piece such as a white paper or strategic guide can serve as the foundation for a larger body of content including blog posts, videos and webinars.
+Without the chance to meet in person, food-processing suppliers need to provide customers with more value-adding content.
+A thought leadership piece such as a white paper or strategic guide can serve as the foundation for a larger body of content including blog posts, videos, and webinars.
 Over time, this mass of consistent, customer-focused content will add up to your brand becoming the trusted source of knowledge in your market.

 Are you ready?